 WHO WE ARE

-Ku Arts is a not-for-profit, Aboriginal community controlled visual arts organisation, started in 1998, by artists and art centre managers on the Aṉangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+Ku Arts is a not-for-profit, Aboriginal community controlled visual arts organisation.

 Ku Arts works for, and with, Aboriginal artists, art centres and arts workers across South Australia, delivering support services that allow them to realise their aspirations.